exonum/exonum-client/README.md

 ### newMessage

-TODO
+Used to create describe custom data format.

+Allowed to contain fields of built-in types (such as String, Hash, U64 etc.) and fields on `newMessage` type.

+This method is designed to represent messages.
+So method `newMessage` also contains header with fields that are specific for messages only.

+Receive a declarative format of the data.

+Returns an object of format type.

+##### newMessage.serialize(data)

+Can be used to retrieve representation of data of type `newMessage` as array of 8-bit integers.

 ### merkleProof(rootHash, count, proofNode, range, type)

 This methods can check proof of Merkle tree.

 The `rootHash` is a hash of root node as hexadecimal string.